 Net freight income of $16.2 million in fourth quarter rose from $4.8 million in third quarter and $14.5 million in the comparable quarter.

 For the full year of 2022, net freight income reached $45.3 million, down when compared to $57.1 million in 2021.

 The company’s board authorized a cash dividend payment of 0.50 Norwegian krone per share.

 Both vessels fixed until Q3 2024

-Awilco LNG said its vessel utilization was 93 percent for fourth quarter, up from 44 percent for thr third quarter, with a net TCE of $88,100 per day.
+Awilco LNG said its vessel utilization was 93 percent for the fourth quarter, up from 44 percent from the third quarter, with a net TCE of $88,100 per day.

 For the full year of 2022, utilization was 81 perent with a net TCE of $62,000 per day.

-In November, Awilco LNG secured a new charter deal with a firm duration of about 18 months the 2013-built WilForce.
-This contract stated at the end of January 2023.
+In November, Awilco LNG secured a new charter deal with a firm duration of about 18 months for the 2013-built WilForce.
+This contract started at the end of January 2023.

 In June, the firm revealed a charter deal with a “leading European LNG importer” for a firm period of three years and the 2013-built WilPride serves this contract.
 This contract started in December last year.